 1. Put some extra clothing and emergency items into your vehicle; these will come in handy if you break down in cold weather.
-It doesn’t take much — assemble a basic kit including a pair of gloves, weather-resistant pants and/or coat, maybe an old pair of boots, a blanket, jumper cables, a flashlight with some extra batteries, and a windshield scraper (and maybe a de-icer), and you should be in good shape.
-You might also toss a few nutrition bars in as well; those things won’t spoil until the next millennium, are packed with calories and can bail you out in a pinch.
+It doesn’t take much—assemble a basic kit including a pair of gloves, weather-resistant pants and/or coat, maybe an old pair of boots, a blanket, jumper cables, a flashlight with some extra batteries, and a windshield scraper (and maybe a de-icer), and you should be in good shape.
+You might also toss a few nutrition bars in as well; those things won’t spoil until the next millennium, are packed with calories, and can bail you out in a pinch.

 2. Make sure your car is checked over for winter weather readiness.
 In particular, you or a mechanic should inspect your tires before the first big winter storm.

-3. Once your vehicle is inspected and equipped, follow this advice we heard a while back from Montana’s snowplow drivers: “See and be seen.
+3. Once your vehicle is inspected and equipped, follow this advice I heard a while back from Montana’s snowplow drivers: “See and be seen.
 Keep your headlights and taillights clean, especially in stormy weather.
 Keep windows clean and make sure defrosters work well.
 If snow has built up on your vehicle overnight or after a break from driving, clear it away so it doesn’t blow off and obscure your windows.”